 The Intellectual Property and Antitrust Review: United Kingdom

 The United Kingdom's substantive rules governing the application of competition law to intellectual property are contained generally within two national statutes: the Competition Act 1998 (the CA 1998) and the Enterprise Act 2002 (the EA 2002).
-The CA 1998 contains two main prohibitions, modelled on (and, by virtue of Section 60 of the CA 1998, still at present to be interpreted consistently with) the prohibitions contained in Articles 101 and 102 of the Treaty on the Functioning of the European Union (the TFEU).
+The CA 1998 contains two main prohibitions, modelled on the prohibitions contained in Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU).

 The Chapter I prohibition (CA 1998, Section 2) prohibits any agreement or concerted practice that has the object or effect of restricting or distorting competition and that has or is capable of having an effect on trade within the United Kingdom, unless an exemption from the prohibition applies.